Raspberry Apricot Cheesecake with Chocolate Crust

 Beat 1/2 cup cream together with 1 Tbsp sugar on high speed until stiff.
 Pipe frosting around the top border of the cheesecake.
 I also sprinkled shaved chocolate over the frosting.

-I love making my cheesecake the night before an event and decorate the next day.
+- I love making my cheesecake the night before an event and decorating the next day.
 Cheesecakes are best served cold.